ChrisDuffley/stationPlaylist/addoninternals.md

 In 2024, NVDA went through another Python transition, this time from 3.7 to 3.11.
 With blessing form Chris Duffley, i rewrote parts of the add-on in late 2024 to upgrade the code ot use Python 3.11 facilities, including structural pattern matching and assignment expression.
 Most notably, tnaks for linting and type hints work in 2021 left the code spinrkled with type hints, and I took the opportunity to update type hints syntax to use Python 3.11 changes as part of this work.

 In 2025, I revisited the add-on source code, noticing duplications and outdated comments.
 With another blessing from Chris Duffley, I have restructured and refactored the add-on source code and the code repository.
-Most notably, the common services (splcommon) module was introduced to gather duplicated code across the app modules set and the SPL Utilities global plugin, including Stuido API definitions, constants such as cart keys definition, and the routine to focus to Studio.
+Most notably, the common services (splcommon) module was introduced to gather duplicated code across the app modules set and the SPL Utilities global plugin, including Studio API definitions, constants such as cart keys definition, and the routine to focus to Studio.
+This package also includes ocnfiguration management (splconfig) so app modules other than Studio can use it directly without going through the Studio app module.
 This work is not new - I have worked on a similar idea a while ago after noticing that there were commonalities across app modules, but this was the first time working on code deduplication and refactoring across the entire add-on source code.

 Add-on code restructuring and refactoring led to the following changes: